Background

 Transparency and accountability

-Organizations must effectively inform consumers about how their PII is secured and what actions will be taken in the event of a security breach.
+Organizations must effectively inform consumers about how their personal information is secured and what actions will be taken in the event of a security breach.

-Policymakers should address organizational requirements in the event of a security breach involving PII.
+Policymakers should address organizational requirements in the event of a security breach involving personal information.
 This includes establishing swift deadlines for providing consumers with notice of the breach, protecting consumers from identity theft and other harms, and remedying security risks identified in the breach.

 Consumers whose personal information is put at risk because of a security breach should receive free long-term identity monitoring services and other forms of assistance.
 Companies that have been breached should provide information about additional ways people can protect themselves from identity theft at no cost to themselves.
 This includes putting in place a credit freeze.
 Identity monitoring service providers should refrain from marketing add-on services to those who receive free monitoring.

 Security laws and regulations should include robust enforcement mechanisms to ensure compliance.
-These mechanisms including strong enforcement authority, fines/penalties, and swift compliance deadlines.
+These mechanisms include strong enforcement authority, fines/penalties, and swift compliance deadlines.

 Social Security numbers (SSNs)